dasilvaa10/dasilvaa10.github.io/about/index.md

 <div style="text-align: left">
 I'm a graduate student in department of <a href="https://pbs.dartmouth.edu//"><b>Psychological and Brain Sciences</b></a> at Dartmouth College working with Dr. Meghan Meyer in the <a href="http://www.dartmouth-socialneurolab.com/"><b>Dartmouth Social Neuroscience Lab</b></a>.
 In my research, I use data collected passively through smartphones to better understand aspects of mental health and personality.
+For a more in-depth look at my research check out my <a href="https://dasilvaa10.github.io/projects/"><b>projects</b></a> page.

 <br>